For information on how to contact us for technical support, please see Support.

 Sue Schreiber joined Saxonica in 2010; having spent the majority of her career at ICL, now part of the Fujitsu Group.
 Sue is Saxonica's commercial manager; she deals with Saxonica's clients and contracts.

 John Lumley joined the Saxonica development team in 2013.
 John has spent most of his career at the HP Research Labs in Bristol UK, working mostly in the field of Software Engineering; he subsequently took his PhD at Nottingham University.
-John's specific projects with Saxon are to develop and implement the EXPath library and a tool for streamability analysis, which John presented at Balisage 2014.
+John has completed a number of specific projects for Saxonica including implementation of the EXPath library, tools for streamability analysis, and research into algorithms for optimized matching of template rules.
+He also implemented the XPath parser for Saxon-JS and is now working on a new front-end for the XSLT compiler written in XSLT itself, promising portability to new platforms such as Node.js.

 Debbie Lockett joined the Saxonica development team in 2014 following post-doctoral research in Mathematics at the University of Leeds.
-Debbie has worked on performance benchmarking, on which she co-authored a paper which she jointly-presented at XML London 2014, and on developing the tools for creating Saxonica's product documentation.
-She is currently working on the implementation of XQuery 3.1 features.
+Debbie has worked on performance benchmarking, the implementation of XQuery 3.1 features, and on developing the tools for creating Saxonica's product documentation.
+She is now the lead developer for Saxon-JS.
+Recent activities include prototyping of an XForms implementation based on Saxon-JS, performance improvements, and increasing the test coverage.
+Work on a version of Saxon-JS to run under Node.js is well advanced.

 +44 118 946 5893